envicutor/drafts/component.rst

 CacheBuilder
 ============

-Fetching the dependencies object from the BuildStore after receiving a notification about it and installing the dependencies in the cache and sends the corresponding result to the BuildStore.
+Fetching the dependencies object from the BuildStore after receiving a notification about it, installing the dependencies in the cache and sending the corresponding result to the BuildStore.

 CacheBuilderHealthChecker
 =========================